 What you'll need:

-2 frozen pie shells; 9" deep dish is what I used here.
+2 frozen pie shells; 9" deep dish and gluten-free if you prefer

 2 cups swiss cheese, shredded